 Education benefits are means-tested benefits.
 The benefit level depends on income and wealth of the recipient as well as on income of the recipient's spouse and in most cases also parents.
 Moreover, it depends on the presence of siblings in the household as well as their age and income.
 Parents' income is not taken into account for students older than 30 years old and for students that have worked at least 5 years after the age of 18.
-The relevant income is generally the individual taxable income (il_taxy, added income from capital), added widows' and orphans' pensions, minus an allowance for social security contributions, minus actual taxes paid and minus an allowance for income-related expenses.
+The relevant income is generally the individual taxable income (il taxy, added income from capital), added widows' and orphans' pensions, minus an allowance for social security contributions, minus actual taxes paid and minus an allowance for income-related expenses.
 The allowance for social security contributions differs depending on whether the contributor is compulsory insured by the pension insurance or not.
-For individuals not being compulsory insured by the pension insurance (e.g. pensioners, employees with marginal employment), the allowance amounts to 12.9% of their taxable income.
-For individuals that are insured by the statutory pension insurance, the allowance for them amounts to 21.5% of their taxable income.
-In both cases, these allowances are capped by a maximum amount, which is 6,300 and 12,100 euros per year, respectively.
+For individuals not being compulsory insured by the pension insurance (e.g. pensioners, employees with marginal employment), the allowance amounts to 12.9% of their taxable income for the years 2013-2016 and to 15.0% for the year 2017.
+For individuals that are insured by the statutory pension insurance, the allowance for them amounts to 21.5% of their taxable income for the years 2013-2016 and to 21.2% for the year 2017.
+In both cases, these allowances are capped by a maximum amount, which is 6,300 and 12,100 euros per year for the time period 2013-2016, respectively.
+For the year 2017 the maximum amount is 7,300 and

+13,000 euros, respectively.
 The allowance for income-related expenses corresponds to the allowance from personal income taxation (1,000 euros per year, see Section 2.6.1).

 There are moreover lump-sum allowances on own income and parents' income.
-If the parents of the recipient are married, the income allowance for them is up to $1,605 \in \text{per month}$.
-For single parents, or parents married who live with a partner (not the mother or the father of the recipient), the allowance is $1,070 \in \text{per month}$.
-Moreover, the amount of $485 \in \text{per month}$ is added to the income allowance of the recipient's parents for each non-eligible sibling.
-The student's own income allowance is $255 \in \text{per month}$, plus $485 \in \text{for each own child}$.
+Allowance amounts have changed as of October 1, 2016.
+These changes will be modelled from 2017 onward, since they enter into force after June 30 2016.
+If the parents of the recipient are married, the income allowance for them is up to 1,605€per month for the years 2013-2016 and 1,715€ per month for the year 2017.
+For single parents, or parents married who live with a partner (not the mother or the father of the recipient), the allowance is 1,070€per month for the years 2013-2016 and 1,145€ per month for the year 2017.
+Moreover, the amount of 485€ per month for the years 2013-2016 and 520€ per month for the year 2017 is added to the income allowance of the recipient's parents for each non-eligible sibling.
+The student's own income allowance is 255€ per month for the years 2013-2016 and 290€ per month for the year 2017, plus 485€ for each own child for the years 2013-2016 and 520€ for the year 2017.
 These allowances reduce the relevant income of the recipients, their parents, and their partners.
 Incomes of parents and partners of married spouses, after accounting for all allowances, are considered at the benefit amount with 50% of the income only.
 The resulting relevant income is divided by the number of children eligible for education benefits.